wsmorgan/iid/README.md

 # iid
-Study off iid selected iid structures by concentration.
+Study of iid selected structures by concentration.